 Support groups are VERY helpful to the great majority of patients.
 People frequently feel that their new bodies are "unfamiliar" to them and they don't know themselves as slender and healthy.
 It's a pleasant, but sometimes not an easy, adjustment.
-You will find that strangers will treat you very differently when you are slender versus when you were overweight.
-This is a sad but very true fact.
 Relationships with friends, family and strangers will change, sometimes dramatically.
 We strongly advise attending support groups so you can adjust to these changes and deal with them in a healthy, constructive way.
-It is important to encourage your friends and family, especially spouses, to attend as well, because they will frequently be intimately involved in the adjustment to the new you.
-Support groups also keep people accountable for their actions, so patients are less likely to "stray".
-Patients who attend support groups do better in the long run.
+Patients who engage in support groups do better in the long run.
 It's as simple as that.